Reward

 B2C eCommerce solution

-At Decathlon, we use multiple B2C eCommerce solutions:
+At Decathlon, we use multiple B2C web application solutions:

-- (COMING SOON) the second one (and the most recent) is deployed in 4 countries.
-This solution is composed of 3 front-end applications that interact with new back-end APIs.
+- The second one (and the most recent) is deployed in 6 countries.
+This solution is composed of 3 Svelte-based front-end applications that interact with new back-end APIs.

 Some assets under surveillance in our program rely on the same code base.
 If you find the exact same vulnerability on multiple webpages of the same kind (ex: store..), please report them once and all in a single report.
 We will, on a case-to-case basis, consider increasing the amount of the bounty accordingly.